RESEARCH THEME

 PROJECT MANAGER

-Jacob Branchflower is our Project Manager for the Long-Term Conditions in Childhood and Transition themes.
-Jacob also leads on our collaboration requests and managing external enquiries.
-Prior to joining the team, Jacob worked at the European Patent Office, performing examination of patent applications for novel innovations in the healthcare, biotechnology, and chemistry sectors.
+Emma Moffat is our Project Manager for the Long-Term Conditions in Childhood and Transition themes.
+Emma is also our first point of contact for external enquiries.
+Prior to joining the team, Emma worked in various project supporting roles at Sheffield Children’s NHS Foundation Trust within the e-Systems and Theatres departments.